 The information will be used by BEA in estimating the transport services component of the U.S. ITAs.
-For each country and region, BEA will estimate U.S. exports and imports of transport services based on the revenues and expenses of foreign air carriers reported on the survey.
-The quarterly collection of data will provide timely indicators of quarterly movements in transactions.
+For each country and region, BEA will estimate U.S. exports and imports of transport services based on the expenses of foreign carriers in U.S. ports reported on the survey.
+The annual collection of data will provide timely indicators of movements in transactions.
 Some specific uses of the data to be collected are discussed in greater detail below.